-The company completed FEED works on the OPF front-end compression project, which will help to maintain the projected production levels as the wellhead pressure at the Lunskoye field begins to decline.
+The company completed front-end engineering and design (FEED) works on the OPF Compression project, which will help maintain the projected production levels as the wellhead pressure at the Lunskoye field begins to decline.

-In 2015, a contract with REP Holding was signed for manufacturing and supplying three drivers/compressors for the OPF compression project.
+In 2015, a contract with REP Holding was signed for manufacturing and supplying three drivers/compressors for the OPF-C project.